9 Best Beaches in Lahaina and West Maui (maps and details!)

 5. Honokowai Beach

-A steller spot for the kids, this beach is great for anyone staying in the area that wants to enjoy a little beach time without the threat of big waves.
-There is a reef that creates a very small, shallow swimming area.
 During low tide, there can be just enough water for kids to splash around and look at the small fish.
 During high tide, the water in the protected area is deep enough for young kids to enjoy wading and swimming in.
 The beach isn’t huge, but it’s big enough to make it a delightful stop for families.

-There’s also a park and playground as well as a coffee shop and grocery store across the street.
+There’s also a park and playground, as well as a coffee shop and grocery store across the street.

 Distance from Lahaina: 6 miles

-6. Kahekili Beach (Airport Beach)
+6. Kahekili Beach Park (Airport Beach)

-Located in north Ka’anapali, Kahekili Beach (also known as Airport Beach) offers a slightly quieter beachgoing experience than the main Ka’anapali beach.
 You won’t find solitude here, but you’ll find plenty of space to stretch out on the soft sand, take a walk, and swim.
 There’s also a large parking lot, a grassy area, and restrooms to make your stay more enjoyable.

-When heading to Ka’anapali, we often head straight for Kahekili Beach because it’s just as beautiful as Ka’anapali beach but with a fraction of the crowds.
+When heading to Ka’anapali, we often head straight for Kahekili Beach because it’s just as beautiful as Ka’anapali Beach but with a fraction of the crowds.

 7. Black Rock Beach and Ka’anapali Beach